engrit-illinois/Remove-AdGroupMemberships/README.md

 # Requirements
 - Requires RSAT to be installed.
-- Must be run as a user account with permissions to modify the relevant AD groups and with access to the MemberOf property of the relevant AD users.
+- Must be run as a user account with write access to the relevant AD groups.
-- Developed and tested on PowerShell v7.1.
+- Must be run as a user account with read [access to the MemberOf property](https://answers.uillinois.edu/48115) of the relevant AD users.

 # Usage
 1. Download `Remove-AdGroupMemberships.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Remove-AdGroupMemberships\Remove-AdGroupMemberships.psm1`.